The Integral Chow Ring of the Stack of Pointed Hyperelliptic Curves: Preliminaries and the geometry of

 This defines a non-vanishing regular section (recall that the characteristic of the base field does not divide $2g+2$), hence a trivialization of the pullback of the dual sheaf.
-Now, $(dx_0\wedge dy)/s_1^2$ is an invariant section generating the line bundle.
-Notice that the action of $\mathrm{B}_2/\mu_{g+1}$ on it is via $a^{-1}c^{-g}$.
-We conclude by applying the linear base changes as in~\cite[Theorem 3.2]{Lan23}. \end{proof} Together, the two results above yield the following Proposition. \begin{proposition} The classes $\psi_1$ and $[\mathcal{W}_{g,1}^1]$ form a minimal set of generators of $\mathrm{Pic}(\mathcal{H}_{g,1})$, and
+Now, $(dx_0\wedge dy)/s_1^2$ is an invariant section generating the line bundle, and the action of $\B_2/\mu_{g+1}$ on it is via $a^{-1}c^{-g}$.
+We conclude by applying the change of basis as in Remark~\ref{rmk: explicit character basis Picard}. \end{proof} Together, the two results above yield the following Proposition. \begin{proposition} The classes $\psi_1$ and $[\cW_{g,1}^1]$ form a minimal set of generators of $\Pic(\cH_{g,1})$, and